X-Local Speakers and Events (2014)

 Starting Fri.
 9/26: Screenings and discussions of new documentary film on Ohio's "pay to play" political scandals: The film"Pay 2 Play" opened 9/26 in Columbus and Cincinnati.
 With a focus on Ohio, it covers implications of Citizens United v.
 FEC and legislative redistricting.
 A review in the LA Times described it as "a well-researched documentary about the effects of big money in politics".
 See also the even-handed review in the Washington Post.
 [Previous announcement: In Cincinnati: at the Esquire Theater (320 Ludlow Ave) 9/26-10/2.
 In Columbus: with post-film discussions at the Gateway Film Center (1550 N. High St.): Michael Greenman from Move to Amend will lead a discussion after the 7pm screenings on 9/26 and 9/28.
 Catherine Turcer of Common Cause Ohio will lead a discussion after the 7pm screening on 9/27.
 Sam Gresham, Common Cause Ohio chair, will lead a discussion after the 2pm screening on 9/28: panelists will include Pay 2 Play’s director John Wellington Ennis; Sandy Theis, president of Theis Consulting and former bureau chief of the Cleveland Plain Dealer ‘s Statehouse Bureau; and Dan Tokaji, professor of law and senior fellow at Election Law @ Moritz at OSU (author of The New Soft Money: Outside Spending in Congressional Elections and participant in IAPE's recent panel on voting rights).

-Thursday, September 25, 6:30-8:30pm, at Kiser's in Eclipse Company Town, which is located in The Plains, OH: "Following on the heels of the People's Climate March...Rural Action is hosting a learning conversation with Dr. Geoff Dabelko, head of Ohio University’s Environmental Studies Program at the Voinovich School for Leadership and Public Affairs.
+Thursday, September 25, 6:30-8:30pm, at Kiser's in Eclipse Company Town, which is located in The Plains, OH: "Following on the heels of the People's Climate March...Rural Action is hosting a learning conversation with Dr. Geoff Dabelko, head of Ohio University’s Environmental Studies Program at the Voinovich School for Leadership and Public Service.
 Geoff will review the latest in climate change information with a focus on the Intergovernmental Panel for Climate Change or IPCC report of Working Group II, which discusses the impacts, adaptation, and vulnerability of climate change.
 Joining Geoff will be Joe Brehm, Rural Action’s Director of Environmental Education, to share his review of the Nature Conservancy’s study of the Appalachian Mountains and their potential to serve as a biological refuge in the midst of climate change."
 Students and Rural Action members need not pay to enter; non-members can pay $5 at the door or $20 to join Rural Action.
 Light snacks and a cash bar will be provided.